CMSgov/dpc-static-site/src/_pages/api-documentation.md

 # {{ page.page_title }}

-Data at the Point of Care (DPC) API is a RESTful-based web service that shares Medicare claims data with Original Medicare provider organizations.
-It uses [HL7® FHIR® standard](https://www.hl7.org/fhir/) to share this data in a standard format.
+Data at the Point of Care (DPC) API is a RESTful web service that shares Medicare claims data with Original Medicare provider organizations.
+It uses [HL7® FHIR® resources](https://www.hl7.org/fhir/) to share this data in a standard format.

 This documentation explains how to connect to realistic test data in the <a href="https://sandbox.dpc.cms.gov/users/sign_in" target="_blank">DPC Sandbox</a>.
 The sandbox is available to any Original Medicare provider organization or their assigned Health IT team.